 The key is trusting in Christ.
 Once you believe in him and accept him as the Savior and Lord of your life, you don’t need to worry about the things of this life.
 Yes, everything in this earth is polluted.
 Our food and products are poisoned – and because of this, we truly are harming ourselves.
 We need to make healthy choices to prevent a lot of that harm.

-Believers in Christ don’t have to be consumed by worry and fear.
+But believers in Christ don’t have to be consumed by worry and fear.
 We can trust that God is in control.
 He works everything out, even when things in this world seem oh so wrong.
 As Romans 8:28 reassures us, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
-Even with all the discouraging news presented in Accidentally Green, we can rest in that wonderful truth.
+Even with all the discouraging news about toxins in products and everyday hazards, we can rest in that wonderful truth.

 Besides – when all of the pain of this life is over, we, as believers, can look forward to spending an eternity in the perfection of heaven with Christ.
 And there is absolutely nothing better than that.